feedhenry/fh-fhc/doc/targets.md

 ## DESCRIPTION

-This command will list all the FeedHenry Targets, i.e. successful logins.
+This command will list all the FeedHenry Targets, i.e. successful logins that have been made with fhc.